johanfolin/quandify-ha/README.md

 # quandify-ha
-An attempt to create a Home Assistant integration for Quandify's API
+An attempt to create a Home Assistant integration for Quandify's API.

+!!
+Use the integration developed by Quandify instead: https://github.com/quandify/ha-quandify !!

 # Quandify Home Assistant Integration